 The piston O-rings lie under and provide support to piston Teflon seal rings.
 Replacing the O-rings requires removing the Teflon seals to access the O-rings.
 The Teflon seals can not be practically removed from the piston seal grooves without damaging them.
 Thus replacing the O-rings necessarily requires replacing the Teflon seals.

-The Vanos has two pistons with seals/O-rings.
-Each piston utilizes two seal/O-ring sizes to provide hydraulic sealing in two Vanos cylinders of different sizes.
 Each piston also utilizes one further small O-ring.
-This O-ring mounts on a small cap that’s used to seal off a piston bearing.
+6-cylinder Double Vanos O-ring mounts on a small cap that’s used to seal off a piston bearing.
 The OEM O-ring for this cap seems to also be made from Buna and is deteriorating in the same manner as the piston seal O-rings.

 A Vanos seals/O-rings repair kit can be acquired through Beisan Systems (bee-saan), www.beisansystems.com/products.
 It includes a Vanos replacement set of OEM material Teflon seals and enhanced (Viton) O-rings.